Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Details about the numerical techniques

 \section{Details about the numerical techniques}

 The gauge configurations for QCD with two light and a strange quark flavor were generated using M\"{o}bius domain wall discretization for fermions and Iwasaki gauge action.
 The computations were performed on a spacetime lattice which has $N=32$ sites along each of the three spatial directions and $N_\tau=8$ sites along the Euclidean temporal direction.
-We focused our attention on the high temperature deconfined phase of QCD at temperatures $T=164$-$195$ MeV to study the spectral properties of the QCD Dirac operator where the non-singlet part of the (almost) exact two flavor chiral symmetry is \emph{effectively} restored whereas its $U_A(1)$ subgroup remains broken significantly.
-Some of these gauge configurations for $T \lesssim 181$ MeV were already generated and used for calculating the disconnected piece of the chiral susceptibility~\cite{Gavai:2024mcj}.
-However all the gauge ensembles for $T \gtrsim 195$ MeV were generated from scratch.
-Details of the parameters used in the configuration generation and the number of eigenvalues computed at each statistically independent configuration at different temperatures are mentioned in Table.~\ref{tab:table1}.
-The quark masses are physical which is fixed by setting the value of the pion mass to $140$ MeV and kaon mass to $435$ MeV~\cite{Gavai:2024mcj}.
-The temperatures $T=1/(N_\tau a)$ are calculated at each value of the gauge coupling $g$ relating it to the lattice spacing $a$ through two-loop $\beta$- function and then denoted in physical units using the Sommer parameter $r_0$.
-The spatial lattice size in physical units varies between $4$-$2.5$ fm for $T=195$-$339$ MeV.
+We focus on the high temperature phase where the non-singlet part of the (almost) exact two-flavor chiral symmetry in QCD is \emph{effectively} restored, whereas its $U_A(1)$ subgroup remains broken but the magnitude of this breaking has a characteristic dependence on the temperature.
+At temperatures $T=164$-$339$ MeV, we study the spectral properties of the QCD Dirac operator, realized on the lattice with the overlap Dirac operator.
+The gauge configurations for $T \lesssim 181$ MeV were already generated and used for calculating the disconnected piece of the chiral susceptibility and the pseudo-critical temperature $T_{pc}\simeq 158.7$ MeV~\cite{Gavai:2024mcj}.
+The temperatures $T=1/(N_\tau a)$ in physical units are expressed in terms of the Sommer parameter $r_0$ at each value of the gauge coupling $g$ by relating it to the lattice spacing $a$ through the two-loop beta-function~\cite{Lin:2014tym}.
+However all gauge ensembles characterized by the bare parameter $\beta=6/g^2$ for $\beta \gtrsim 1.829 $ were generated from scratch.
+The temperature corresponding to $\beta=1.829$ was already estimated in Ref.~\cite{Lin:2014tym}.
+For precisely determining the temperature in MeV units for the larger $\beta$ values, we have first extracted the lattice spacing $a$ in units of the mass of the omega baryon $m_{\Omega}$~\cite{Lin:2014tym,RBC:2014ntl,Jung:2022sjp} for a wide range of $\beta=1.70$-$ 2.31$.
+We next performed a fit of these extracted inverse spacings as a function of $\beta$ and then used this fit and the 2-loop beta function to extract the corresponding temperatures in MeV for all $\beta$ values.
+We checked that the temperature we extracted from this fit, corresponding to a lower $\beta=1.633$, matches the value reported earlier~\cite{Bhattacharya:2014ara}.
+Details of the parameters used in the configuration generation, e.g. the M\"{o}bius parameter $c_5$, the extent of the fifth dimension $L_5$ and the number of eigenvalues computed for each statistically independent configuration at different temperatures are mentioned in Table.~\ref{tab:table1}.
+The quark masses are physical which are fixed by setting the value of the pion mass to $140$ MeV and the kaon mass to $435$ MeV~\cite{Gavai:2024mcj}.
+The spatial lattice size in physical units varies between $4$-$2.3$ fm for $T=195$-$339$ MeV.
+In order to check the volume dependence of our results, we also generated gauge configurations on a $24^3\times 8$ lattice at $T=195$ MeV and a $40^3\times 8$ lattice at $T=314$ MeV, also listed in Table \ref{tab:table1}.
+This was to check the finite volume effects for one temperature which is higher than $T_{U(1)}$ and one below it.